![]() |

 Body.
 The body is the majority of the letter.
 It can be one or several paragraphs.
 Here is where you make the case for the subject by describing your experiences with him or her and giving examples of the subject's good qualities.
 The first sentence should state your overall opinion of the subject and everything else written should support it.

 Make sure you address the type of behavior that the person is accused of having.
 If the person who needs the character statement was accused of reckless behavior, you should emphasize aspects of his or her behavior that demonstrate a serious regard for safety and the welfare of others.
 This will suggest to the reader that the incident was a one-time, out-of-character act, not likely to be repeated.
-Spend some time thinking this through --the Air Force often moves surprisingly swiftly to discharge offenders and your statement will have a lot of weight in determining the outcome and may save the subject from being discharged.
+Spend some time thinking this through --the Air Force often moves surprisingly swiftly to discharge offenders and your statement will have a lot of weight in determining the outcome and may even save your buddy's career.

-Ask the subject of the character statement if they have any information that could help project a positive image such as a list of accomplishments, organizations that he or she belongs to, or any other relevant information.
+Ask the subject of the character statement if they can provide any information that could help project a positive image such as a list of accomplishments, organizations that he or she belongs to, or any other relevant information.
 Ask your co-workers too.
 This is important.

 Closing.
 Normally a single paragraph that reinforces your belief in the subject and summarizes your statement.
 Expressing a willingness to go further in defense of the subject by providing a phone number or offering to show up at any hearing will help.